vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 See what rewards are currently available on [vega.xyz ↗](https://vega.xyz/rewards).

 Earned rewards are paid into a per-asset *reward vesting account*.
 Each epoch, a percentage of those accumulated rewards are moved into a *reward vested account*.
-From there, they can be transferred into the general account and withdrawn.
+From there, they can be redeemed by transferring them into your general account and withdrawn.
 How long rewards stay in the *reward vesting account* depends on the lock period that's defined in the transfer proposal that funds the reward.

 Rewards are independent from fees, which are paid to validators, liquidity providers, and price makers on each trade.